-Aerial Delivery Policy Ground Delivery Policy • Avoid aerial application of all wildland fire • Avoid application of chemicals within 300 feet (ft.) of waterways. all wildland fire • Additional mapped avoidance areas may be chemicals into designated by individual agency. waterways or • For FS, whenever practical, as determined by mapped avoidance the fire incident commander, use water or areas. other less toxic wildland fire chemical suppressants for direct attack or less toxic approved fire retardants in areas occupied by threatened, endangered, proposed, candidate or sensitive species (TEPCS) or their designated critical habitats.
+Aerial Delivery Policy Ground Delivery Policy Avoid aerial application of all wildland fire chemicals within 300 feet (ft.) of waterways.
+Additional mapped avoidance areas may be designated by individual agency.
+Whenever practical, as determined by the fire incident commander, use water or other less toxic wildland fire chemical suppressants for direct attack or less toxic approved fire retardants in areas occupied by threatened, endangered, proposed, candidate or sensitive species (TEPCS) or their designated critical habitats.
+Avoid application of all wildland fire chemicals into waterways or mapped avoidance areas.